 Valuing manure nutrient resources

-By Robert Mullen and Darlene C. Florence
+November 30, 1999 by Robert Mullen and Darlene C. Florence

 A fundamental question often asked by agricultural producers is how do I value my manure as a nutrient resource?